mysticankush/Binary-Search-Tree-Library-In-C/README.md

 ## Applications :
  - It is used to maintain the sorted stream of data
  - It is used to implement Doubly Ended Priority Queue
- - It is used to count smaller or greater elements of some elements in a stream
+ - It is used to count smaller or greater elements of any element in a stream
- - It is used to find Floor , Ceil , Greater , Smaller value of some element in a stream
+ - It is used to find Floor , Ceil , Greater , Smaller value of any element in a stream
  ##  Designs and Specifications :-
  ### The Project contains two files :-
 - One is "BST.h" which contains implementation of the data structure Binary Search Tree .